-The formation story of Great Lakes stones feels like a mystical legend.
-It's hard to imagine ancient lava flowing through the lands of North America that we now know to be notoriously frigid and snowy.
-However, around the time of continental formation, roughly 100 Million years ago, the shifting of the continental plates caused molten lava to erupt.
+The formation story of Great Lake stones feels like a mystical legend.
+It's hard to imagine ancient lava flowing through a notoriously frigid and snowy part of North America.
+However, around the time of continental formation, roughly 100 million years ago, the shifting of the continental plates caused molten lava to erupt.

-All of our stones come from a couple of dedicated rock hounds up in the Keewenaw Peninsula who have made Lake Superior rocks their livelihood.
+Most of our stones come from a couple of dedicated rock hounds up in the Keweenaw Peninsula who have made Lake Superior Gemstones their livelihood.
 They find and prepare each stone for its placement into a Beth Millner original design.
-Some Michigan Greenstone designs can be seen below.

 Greenstones are the official gemstone of Michigan!
-It is also known as Chlorastrolite and is typically found in small pebbles on the beaches of the copper country.
-Larger pieces are extremely hard to come by, we are incredibly lucky to get our hands on some!
+This stone is also known as Chlorastrolite and is typically found on the beaches of Copper Country.
+Larger pieces are extremely hard to come by, we are lucky to be able to get our hands on some!
 It's known for its deep green hues and crystalline structures within that form the signature turtleback pattern.

 Turning Gemstones Into Jewelry

 Beth often designs jewelry based on the stones themselves.
 Many of the designs feature trees springing from stones or as a part of rocky landscapes.
 Below, you can see some of her recent Lake Superior Agate designs!

 Whether you find them on the beach or on our shelves, the beauty and wonder of Great Lakes Stones is absolutely amazing.
 Stay updated with all news and new jewelry on our Facebook and Instagram pages.

 Learn more about the Gemstones we work with.